 foreach statement of the C# language (

-for each in Visual Basic) hides the complexity of the enumerators.
+For Each in Visual Basic) hides the complexity of enumerators.
 Therefore, using

 Enumerators can be used to read the data in the collection, but they cannot be used to modify the underlying collection.

 Initially, the enumerator is positioned before the first element in the collection.
-Reset also brings the enumerator back to this position.
+The Reset method also brings the enumerator back to this position.
 At this position, the Current property is undefined.
-Therefore, you must call MoveNext to advance the enumerator to the first element of the collection before reading the value of Current.
+Therefore, you must call the MoveNext method to advance the enumerator to the first element of the collection before reading the value of Current.

 If MoveNext passes the end of the collection, the enumerator is positioned after the last element in the collection and MoveNext returns